 I looked at all of the different styles and talked to the girls about what they liked and didn’t like about them.

 I then sat down and sketched out a design and made up a pattern.
 I sewed up a sample on some extra fabric.
 Tried it on the girls.
 Made some changes and then redrafted.

-More than two weeks later… after many hours of sewing, testing, and redrafting… we finally have the FREE PDF Girls’ Apron Pattern download ready for you.
+After many hours of sewing, testing, and redrafting… we finally have the FREE PDF Girls’ Apron Pattern download ready for you.

 The free PDF apron pattern includes child sizes small to extra large, as well as patterns for 15″ dolls and 18″ dolls.